gneu77/rx-signals/docs/rx-signals_start.md

 ## Using the store <a name="store"></a>

-The _rx-signals_ store is a class to reactively manage state and effects.
+The _rx-signals_ store is a class for observed (immutable) state management and effect management (isolation).
-(It can also be used for local state and effects management via child stores.)
+(It can also be used for local state and effects management via child stores or lifecycle-handles.)

 * With respect to [state management](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md), the store is used
-  * to define dependencies explicitly
+  * to define dependencies explicitly (declaratively)
   * to hold root-state and sources for derived-state
 * With respect to [reactivity](https://github.com/gneu77/rx-signals/blob/master/docs/rp_state_effects_start.md), the store
   * propagates changes via behaviors and event-streams
   * performs reactive dependency injection
 * With respect to [effects management](https://github.com/gneu77/blob/master/rx-signals/docs/rp_state_effects_start.md), the store
-  * is the _world_ as pure function argument
   * is used to inject isolated side-effects

 The following diagram gives an overview for the _Store_ architecture and API.